 - Pour batter evenly into pan.
 Bake for 25-30 minutes or until a toothpick inserted into the center comes back clean.

 - 5 minutes before the end of baking, begin preparing the frosting.

 - In a medium-size saucepan over medium-high heat melt together butter, cocoa powder and cream.
 Bring to a simmer, whisking until smooth.
 Do not boil.
 Remove from the heat.
 Add vanilla.

 - Use an electric mixer to beat in the powdered sugar one cup at a time.
 Beat until smooth.
 Mix in toasted pecans.
 Spread evenly on hot cake.
-May add additional cream 1 tablespoon at a time, if needed to thin.
+May add additional cream 1 Tbsp at a time, if needed to thin.
 Don't thin too much, it will melt on the hot cake making it easy to spread.

 - Place on a cooling rack to cool before cutting.
 Leftovers may be stored at room temperature or chilled.